Inspiration4Learning

 Nederland aan oerbos gekapt

-Deforestation is a serious problem that threatens species diversity, the climate, and the ecosystem worldwide.
+Deforestation is a serious problem that threatens biodiversity, the climate, and the ecosystem worldwide.
 Deforestation increased again in 2020.
-The NOS reports that in 2020, an area of 42,000 square kilometers (the size of the Netherlands) of primeval forest was cut down.
-That is quite striking.
+The NOS reports that in 2020, an area of 42,000 square kilometers (the size of the Netherlands) of virgin forest was cleared.
+That really hits home.
 How many trees would fit in the Netherlands if we demolished all the houses, roads, squares, and schools and replaced them with trees?
 How many trees in primeval forests were cut down last year?

-The number of trees that can fit on 42,000 square kilometers depends on tree density, which is not the same everywhere.
-This is also evident from figures c and d (below) from the article by Hoang, N.T., and Kanemoto, K. (Mapping the deforestation footprint of nations reveals growing threat to tropical forests.
+Now, the number of trees that would fit on 42,000 square kilometers depends on tree density.
+This is not the same everywhere.
+This is also evident from Figures c and d (below) from the article by Hoang, N.T., and Kanemoto, K. (Mapping the deforestation footprint of nations reveals growing threat to tropical forests.
 Nat Ecol Evol (2021).)
 The number of trees lost per capita is highest in Sweden, but the number of square meters of forest lost is highest in Canada.
-I would only give the two graphs to the students and ask them to explain exactly how this works.
-A comparison can be made between the density of forests in Sweden and Canada.
-Do you need to know the population and size of the country to do this, or can you calculate it without knowing those figures?
+I would simply show the students the two graphs and ask them to explain exactly how this works.
+It is possible to draw a comparison regarding the forest density in Sweden and Canada.
+By the way, do you need to know the population and the size of the country to do this, or can you calculate it without knowing those numbers?

 Ontbossing per hoofd van de bevolking

-The NK tile flipping championship has begun.
+The National Tile-Flipping Championship has begun.
 This championship runs from March 29 to September 30, 2021.
-It is good for nature, the climate, and the body.
-People always forget that it is also good for math education.
-There is a lot to estimate, calculate, and measure.
+It’s good for nature, the climate, and the body.
+People always forget that it’s also good for math education.
+There’s plenty to estimate, calculate, and measure again.
 One of the goals is to flip millions of tiles and replace them with plants.
-Let's assume a million tiles.
+Let’s assume a million tiles for a moment.
 How big is an area with a million tiles?
-First, let's estimate: is that a classroom, the schoolyard, a soccer field, the entire municipality, the whole of the Netherlands?
-Then let's calculate: what is a million tiles, oops, what is the size of a tile?
-Of course, the children can measure that in the schoolyard.
-What are they actually measuring: the size of a tile, or directly the size of a square of 10 by 10 tiles...?
+First, let’s estimate: is that a classroom, the schoolyard, a soccer field, the entire municipality, or the whole of the Netherlands?
+Then let’s calculate: what is a million tiles?
+Oops, what is the actual size of a tile?
+The children can, of course, measure that out in the schoolyard.
+What are they actually measuring: the size of a single tile, or directly the size of a 10-by-10 square of tiles...?
 Now we can finally start calculating.
-Do they realize that a square of 10 by 10 tiles contains 100 tiles and a square of 100 by 100 contains 10,000 tiles?
-In between, if the students need it, we can also introduce a notation with powers of 10.
-100 is also written as 102 and 10,000 is also written as 104.
-This then leads to the question: what is 100 × 104?
+Do they realize that a 10-by-10 square contains 100 tiles and a 100-by-100 square contains 10,000 tiles?
+In between, if the students need it, we can also introduce notation with powers of 10.
+100 is also written as 10² and 10,000 is also written as 10⁴.
+This then leads to the question: what is 100 × 10⁴?

-The tile status indicates the TPI (tile per inhabitant) and the number of tiles flipped for each municipality.
-This requires calculating with ratios.
+The tile count shows the TPI (tiles per inhabitant) and the number of flipped tiles for each municipality.
+This certainly calls for calculating with ratios.
 How exactly do you calculate the TPI?
 How many inhabitants do you think Zwolle has?
-Find a place close to your school and ask the students if the data is correct.
-How many tiles would you have to flip in your city to be at the top?
-How big is that area?
+Find a location right near your school and ask the students if the data is correct.
+How many tiles would you have to flip in your city to come in first?
+How large is that area?

 Boskalis voor grote opdracht in Suez

 A large ship has run aground in the Suez Canal.
-"To pull it free, you first have to do some calculations," says a director at Boskalis.
-This shows once again how important mathematics is.
-That kind of math isn't for us, though.
-It's about buoyancy, the weight of the oil, the weight of the water on board, the weight of the containers and the cargo in the containers...
+“To pull it free, you have to do the math first,” says a director at Boskalis.
+That shows once again how important math is.
+That kind of math isn’t really for us, though.
+It involves buoyancy, the weight of the oil, the weight of the water on board, the weight of the containers, and the cargo inside the containers...

-But the reports about this ship and the photos online give us plenty of reason to be amazed and do some calculations.
-The ship contains about 20,000 containers, is about 400 meters long, and is lying 15 meters deep in the water.
-We cannot see all the containers, because some of them are in the hold.
-How many containers are stacked on top of each other?
-What kind of terrain do you need if you bring those containers ashore and stack a maximum of three containers on top of each other?
+But the reports about this ship and the photos online provide plenty of cause for wonder and calculation.
+The ship carries about 20,000 containers, is approximately 400 meters long, and is sitting 15 meters deep in the water.
+We don’t see all the containers, because some are in the hold.
+Approximately how many containers are stacked on top of each other?
+What kind of area do you need if you bring those containers ashore and stack a maximum of 3 containers on top of each other?
 How long is a train that transports all those containers?

-In a radio report, a Belgian journalist explained how difficult it is to combat smuggling in ports: "The port of Antwerp is 18,000 football fields in size."
+In a radio report, a Belgian journalist described how difficult it is to combat smuggling in the ports: “The Port of Antwerp is the size of 18,000 soccer fields.”
 What exactly does that mean?
 Is the port larger than the built-up area of Antwerp?
-What is the approximate surface area of the port?
+What is the approximate area of the port?

 Data over de haven van Antwerpen

-The Port of Antwerp website states that the port covers 11,465 hectares.
-Does that correspond to the idea that the port is 16,600 football fields in size?
-Do they include water in these calculations, or do they only consider dry land?
+The Port of Antwerp’s website states that the port covers 11,465 hectares.
+Does that correspond to the idea that the port is the size of 16,600 soccer fields?
+By the way, do they include the water in these kinds of calculations, or are they referring only to dry land?

 900000 mensen gevaccineerd in een weekend